andreipfeiffer/css-in-js/README.md

 - **Global styles**: ability to easily add global styles, as any other style, without the need for using special APIs, or hacks;
 - **SSR**: ability to Server-Side Render the styles, usage with Next.js SSR/SSG
-- **Unused code**: out-of-the-box optimisation for removing styles that are not used in components
+- **Dead code removal**: out-of-the-box optimisation for removing (not bundling) styles that are not used in components
 - **DX**: Developer eXperience which includes:
    - syntax highlighting
    - code-completion for CSS properties and values